Mwiche96/OhMyGrid/docs/tools.md

 </div>

 1. Select 'Global Energy Monitor – Power Plants' as the hint layer and press the country you like to map.
-3. Drag and drop the GeoJSON file you have just downloaded into your JSOM window.
+3. Drag and drop the GeoJSON file you have just downloaded into your JOSM window.
 4. Press `CTRL+A` to select all locations and click Add in the Todo List plugin window.
 5. Click on `Default Transmission (90 kV+)` in the `Transmission Overpass Query` selected and download the transmission grid data into another layer in JOSM.
 Activate this layer.
 6. You can now step through all the issues by pressing 'Mark'.